 Documentation

 And in this last sermon, on 17 January, 1546, as death was approaching, he could thus recall the piety of his early years: "Is Christ only to be adored?
 Or is the Holy Mother of God rather not to be honored?
 This is the woman who crushed the serpents head.
 Hear us.
 For your Son denies you nothing.
 Bernard said too much on the gospel 'an angel was sent'...
 For of Christ alone, it was said 'Hear him.'
 Likewise, 'Behold the Lamb of God' etc. Not of Mary, or angels, or Gabriel" [WA 51, 128-129]. (link)I don't have certainty that this was the source used, but I would not be surprised.
-The other English citation of it I have is from William Cole's article “Was Luther a Devotee of Mary?”
+Another popular English citation is from Roman Catholic writer William Cole's article “Was Luther a Devotee of Mary?”
 (Marian Studies Volume XXI, 1970), p.
 98. Cole presents it as:

 Is Christ alone to be venerated?